Khalid Amir Khan

-Khalid Amir Khan (2 December 1934 – 22 December 2020) was a Pakistani landowner, diplomat and politician.
+Khalid Amir Khan (born 2 December 1934) was a Pakistani landowner, diplomat and politician.
 He served as ambassador to Hungary, Tajikistan, and Uzbekistan in the 1990s, and played a major role in the politics of the Punjab and especially the Sargodha district.
-He died on 22 December 2020.

-He was primarily a landowner, who managed his vast Khankhel Estate, located in Zabardust Khanwala, on the fringes of the village of Trekhanwala.
+Khan was primarily a landowner, who managed his vast Khankhel Estate, located in Zabardust Khanwala, on the fringes of the village of Trekhanwala.